SUI-Components/sui/packages/sui-test-e2e/README.md

 > Zero config e2e testing tool

-## Motivation

-(1) Setup properly a testing env in JS is hard.
-There is a lot deps and is easy for us install differents setups in differents project.
-To avoid that now to run a test suit over your code you need install only one tool.

 ## Folder Structure

-Your tests must be in a `test` folder in your project root.
+Your e2e tests must be in a `test-e2e` folder in your project root.
 Each test file should follow the pattern: `*Spec.js`.

 ```
 .